5HT/nynpo/README.md

 Nynpo Telegram Bot
 ==================

-Sample Erlang Telegram Bot that counts number of users in particular channel or group and records it to files in CSV format.
+Sample of [N2O_ASYNC](https://mqtt.n2o.space/man/n2o_async.htm) usage as Telegram Bot that counts number of users in particular channel or group and records it to files in CSV format.
 Extend it to your needs.

 Options
 -------